panosc-eu/panosc-search-scoring/docs/md/PaNOSC_Federated_Search_Results_Scoring_Background_Information.md

 This action is equivalent to project each item in the query space which has lower dimensionality compared to the whole terms space.
 It is an optimization aimed to reduce the compute time which results in faster scoring and has minimal impact on the scoring results.

-Once the weights are retrieved, each item in the results set is scored computing the _cosine similarity_ \( _https://en.wikipedia.org/wiki/Cosine\_similarity_ and _https://scikit\-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine\_similarity.html_\) between the vector representation of the item and the unit vector representing the query terms in the query space.
+Once the weights are retrieved, each item in the results set is scored computing the _cosine similarity_ \( [Cosine similarity on wikipedia](https://en.wikipedia.org/wiki/Cosine\_similarity) and [SciKit Learn](https://scikit\-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine\_similarity.html) \) between the vector representation of the item and the unit vector representing the query terms in the query space.
 The score computed is the _relevancy index_ of the item in the query space

 The items in the results set are matched with their relevancy score, sorted according to the score, the first _nu_ are sent back to the federated search, where _nu_ is the number of items requested by the user.
 If the user does not provide number of items requested _nu_, the system impose by default a limit _nd_ which can be set in the configuration.